 Spring is finally springing up all around us, daffodils are blooming and the forsythia is blossoming into that amazing yellow color.

-April is the month of renewal.
 Easter and Passover are a time of new beginnings.
 April is also the month we celebrate the earth.
 Earth Day began in Philadelphia in 1970 (Belmont Plateau anyone?).
 In the organizing and productivity industry, we consider every day Earth Day!
 When we work with clients on a home organizing project, we teach our clients about recycling.
 There is so much that we recycle to help preserve our earth.
-Here are some of the resources that we use to locate the most appropriate place to donate and recycle in our area.
+Here are some of the resources that we use to locate the most appropriate place to donate and recycle in our area:

-Clothing and household goods including small furniture can be donated to Goodwill, Green Drop the various veterans groups, your local hospital thrift shops
+- Clothing and household goods including small furniture can be donated to Goodwill, Green Drop, various veterans groups, your local hospital and thrift shops.

 These organizations will pick up from your home:

 Consignment stores are an option as well.

 However currently there is an abundance of stuff that people are getting rid of, they are very picky, so what you try to consign has to be in very good condition.

 Finally, there are many auction houses that have niches that may meet your needs.